What are the travel rules for UK residents? - KION546

 What are the travel rules for UK residents?

-As of today, going on holiday is no longer illegal for travelers from England, Scotland and Wales.
+Going on holiday is no longer illegal for travelers from the United Kingdom.

 While the move has been met with relief from those eager to take a foreign holiday, many have been left confused by the new travel regulations, along with the risk-based “traffic light” system that’s now in place.